ashutosh1401/30DaysOfJS/README.md

 Just learn about different Array methods such as Array.filter(), Array.reduce(), Array.sort(), Array.map().
 Practiced them with the exercises given in the course

+## **DAY - 5**

+Learned about flexbox and different flex propertie and used JS DOM manipulations to make flex panels and toggle them.

+## **DAY - 6**

+Learned about AJAX and RegExp and fetch to extract data from json file and find it using html.
+Also used various Array Methods